alexmrbarreira/Titanic_Kaggle_challenge/README.md

 The accuracy of the models on the validation sets are as follows (note these values may change slightly if trained again):

-Simple model that saves all female : 0.796

-Simple model that saves all female and all male young than 9: 0.799

-Neural network: 0.839

-Decision tree: 0.681

-Random forest: 0.803

 | Save all female | Same all female and young male | Neural network | Decision tree | Random forest|
 | :-------------: | :----------------------------: | :------------: | :-----------: | :----------: |
 |      0.796      |              0.799             |      0.839     |     0.681     |     0.803    |